GitJon09/SeedCompanySystem-GitJon09/README.md

-# SeedCompanySystem-GitJon09
+# RestaurantOrderSystem-GitJon09

-This is a program that helps the seed company.
+This is a program that helps with tracking restaurant orders.